jz48/MixupExplainer/README.md

 python experiment_models_training.py ba2motif gnn
 ```

-after this step, please manually change the name of the latest checkpoint to be "best_model"

 The two command line args mean: 1. the dataset trained on.
 2. The graph model we use.

 2. run the explainer